 Death and taxes.
 At least you can do something about one of them.

 Just because you can't take it with you doesn't mean you should let the taxman take it from you.
 Especially if you want to continue providing for your family.

 There are several ways the government can potentially get their hands on your money:

 - Deemed disposition.
 When you pass away, your estate is treated as if you’ve disposed of all its capital assets and is taxed according to their current market value.
 Things like property or investment portfolios will have appreciated over time and generated a capital gain, which is taxable.

 - Probate fees.
 Probate is a mandatory taxation process where the provincial court verifies your will and estate value and then charges for the privilege.
-BC currently has the highest probate fees in Canada.
-In cases where the estate is very simple and doesn't need to involve a third party like a financial institution, the will may not need to be probated.
+BC has among the highest probate fees in Canada; however, if the estate is very simple and doesn't need to involve a third party like a financial institution, the will may not need to be probated.

 - U.S. estate tax.
 You may be liable for an American tax bill if you own anything considered to be "U.S. situs," (assets located within the States) such as real estate, stocks (even when purchased through a Canadian brokerage account) and certain bonds.
 You may want to consider either selling or transferring into a Canadian holding company.

 The basic strategy behind minimizing taxes is to reduce the value of your estate.
 This means distributing your assets outside of the estate before it goes to probate.
 Here are six ways to do just that.

 The simplest way to avoid any tax issues.
 There may be some capital gains taxes for gifts of property.

 2. Own assets jointly.